-- Provide evidence of holding a current cardio pulmonary resuscitation (CPR) statement of attainment.
+- Provide evidence of holding a current cardio pulmonary resuscitation (CPR) Certificate.

 - Submit an endorsed photo for AUSTSWIM Teacher Licence.

-On successful completion of all course requirements candidates will receive the AUSTSWIM Teacher of Adults accreditation and as a result be issued the AUSTSWIM Teacher of Adults Licence.
+On successful completion of all course requirements candidates will receive the AUSTSWIM Teacher of Adults certificate and as a result be issued the AUSTSWIM Teacher of Adults Licence.

 Note: when you complete an AUSTSWIM extension course your AUSTSWIM licence will automatically be renewed for a further 3 years from the date when the extension licence is issued.
 If you complete your AUSTSWIM course after the initial 12 months (or your AUSTSWIM Licence has previously expired) your licence may be subject to backdating.